 We hang out and eat for the first 30 minutes, usually do a fun interactive get-to-know you game or activity…it’s low key.
 Then we generally have a speaker on various topics, followed by discussion with the moms at your table.

-The beauty of the meeting is the kids are taken care of by loving, fully vaccinated and masked childcare workers and you can rest and enjoy two hours, kids-free, with other moms!
+The beauty of the meeting is the kids are taken care of by loving, background-checked childcare workers and you can rest and enjoy two hours, kids-free, with other moms!

 We also have mentor moms who have already raised their kids and are here to help support and encourage us with the wisdom they have gained from going through it years before us.
 They are such a help!